jessekelighine/vindent.vim/README.md

 - Reimplemented with only about *250* lines of vimscript, where only about *100* lines are core implementation!

+> **NOTE**:
+> There is a Lua version of this plugin now: [`vindent.nvim`](https://github.com/jessekelighine/vindent.nvim).
+> These two plugins are practically the same,
+> do pick the one that suits your scripting-language preferences.

 ## Installation

 Install using your favourite plugin manager, or use Vim's built-in package